TriLinder/TempLinkShortener/README.md

 **How to use**

-    You can use the public version without any limits [here](https://trilinder.pythonanywhere.com/).
+    You can use the public version [here](https://trilinder.pythonanywhere.com/).

+    The site does not have any limits set, so please don't abuse it.

+    I've got only 512 MB of storage space.

 ‏‏‎ ‎